Swinging light test

-When light enters one eye, it is detected by retinal photoreceptors and transmitted via the optic nerve to the pretectal nucleus in the midbrain.
-From there, signals are sent bilaterally to the Edinger-Westphal nuclei, which send parasympathetic fibers via the oculomotor nerves to the ciliary ganglia.
-These fibers innervate the sphincter pupillae muscles in both eyes, causing both pupils to constrict—the direct response in the stimulated eye and the consensual response in the other eye.
-This bilateral response ensures equal pupillary adjustment to light.

 The swinging-flashlight test, also known as the swinging light test, is used in medical examinations to identify a relative afferent pupillary defect.

 Process

 For an adequate test, vision must not be entirely lost.
 In dim room light, the examiner notes the size of the pupils.
 The patient is asked to gaze into the distance, and the examiner swings the beam of a penlight back and forth from one pupil to the other, and observes the size of pupils and reaction in the eye that is lit.